JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 Last year, we introduced [Kartothek](../introducing-kartothek/), a table management python library powered by Dask.
 Our journey continued by adding another gem to our open source treasure: We empowered Kartothek with multi-dataset functionality.

-You might think: "Kartothek already provides Dataset features, as a user do I really need multiple datasets?"
+You might think: "Kartothek already provides dataset features, do I really need multiple dataset interfaces?"
 Hang on, we will present you the story of **Cubes (kartothek that supports multiple datasets)**.

 Imagine a typical machine learning workflow, which might look like this: